Manaslu Circuit Trek

 • Meander through the lovely green hills, opening up to highly towering landscapes with surrounding views of iconic mountains

-• Reach the foothill of the world's 8th-highest peak- Mount Manaslu- 8143 feet (Manaslu Base Camp)
+• Reach the foothill of the world's 8th-highest peak- Mount Manaslu- 8163 m, Manaslu Base Camp

 • Get a lively experience of the distinct ethnic communities of Rai, Magar, Gurung, Thakali, Tsum, and Nubri